-9. Disturbance to Birds
+Disturbance to Birds

-The fishery will be prosecuted throughout winter months (proposed 7th November to 30th April).
+9. The fishery will be prosecuted throughout winter months (proposed 7th November to 30th April).
 Morecambe Bay is a vital over wintering area for waders including cockle predating species such as oystercatcher and knot.
 Whilst surveying Officers have noted numbers of oystercatchers out on all the cockle beds, a sight that has been absent during years of low cockle stocks (Knott.
 M. pers. comm).
 There is subsequently a risk of disturbance to these birds during fishing activity which will be focussed around low water times.
-Pilling Sands is generally accessible on most tides.

-Disturbance to high tide roosting birds is very unlikely due to the timing of the fishery - ie. fishers will access the beach around three hours after high water and will have left the area around three hours before high water.
-Disturbance to birds utilising the top of the beach and surrounding saltmarshes will be mitigated by limiting the access route to one point.
-This track is habitually used by dog walkers and other members of the public who walk out over the sands.
+Disturbance to high tide roosting birds is very unlikely due to the timing of the fishery - i.e. fishers will have left the area around three hours before high water.
+Disturbance will be mitigated by limiting the access route to the track.
+This track is habitually used by shrimping tractors, and visitors to the caravan park at West Plain who walk to the sands along this track.
 Birds are likely to be habituated to a certain level of disturbance.

-- 10. Disturbance will be minimised by vehicles only travelling to and from the fishery once each way per tide and via one access point.
-Within the authorisation it states that no person shall place cockles that have just been fished into a container unless they have been passed through a rigid riddle designed to retain cockles which will not pass through a gauge having a square opening of 20mm measures across each side (NWIFCA Byelaw 3. para.
-8) and that undersize cockle must be returned immediately to the bed and spread evenly around the area from which it was removed to avoid damage to juvenile stock.
-This ensures that riddling will take place in situ and further minimise any disturbance at the top of the beach. - 11.
-Numbers of fishermen is anticipated to be low and spread out across the bed.
+- 10. Parking and 'tonning up' on the saltmarsh will not be permitted.
+Disturbance will be minimised by vehicles only travelling to and from the fishery once each way per tide. - 11.
+The above arrangements will also prevent damage to saltmarsh / pioneer saltmarsh. - 12.
+Numbers of fishers is anticipated to be low and spread out across the bed.
 Previous fisheries have shown that birds follow the tide out and when 'put up' they typically settle again rapidly and continue to feed (pers. observation.
 Knott.
 M. NWIFCA during Leasowe cockle fishery.
 2010).
 Birds may benefit from loose cockle on the sand after jumbo-ing.
-There is therefore no reason to suggest that disturbance to birds would be damaging unless weather was exceptionally severe, when following Cold Weather Protocols for Wildfowling the fishery would be closed (see BASC Code of Practice - https://basc.org.uk/cop/wildfowling/).
-If there is evidence of high levels of disturbance and a risk of adverse effect identified to the European Site then the fishery will be closed.

-12. There are also a large proportion of the Bay that holds cockle of varying size ranges which will not be open to fishing and therefore plentiful alternative feeding areas for cockle eating birds.
+There is therefore no reason to suggest that disturbance to birds would be damaging unless weather was exceptionally severe, when following Cold Weather Protocols for Wildfowling the fishery would be closed (see BASC Code of Practice-https://basc.org.uk/cop/wildfowling/).
+Also if evidence of high levels of disturbance was reported, the fishery will be closed. - 13.
+There are also a large proportion of the Bay that holds cockle of varying size ranges which will not be open to fishing and therefore plentiful alternative feeding areas for cockle eating birds.

-13. Numbers of fishermen and social impact of a fishery
+Numbers of fishers and social impact of a fishery

-On the first few days of the fishery a high proportion of the potential 103 Byelaw 3 permit holders might be expected.
-Once fishing begins it is believed that numbers of gatherers may diminish when the extent of the stock is known.

-14. This size of fishery is manageable with existing resources.
+- 14. On the first few days of the fishery a high proportion of the potential 103 Byelaw 3 permit holders might be expected.
+Once fishing begins it is believed that numbers of gatherers may diminish when the extent of the stock is known. - 15.
+This size of fishery is manageable with existing resources.
 A multi-agency committee has been convened as in previous years to manage the fishery and take in the interests of stakeholders.
 The Committee includes police, GLA, EHOs, and other regulators.

-15. Protection of spat
+Protection of spat

-As stated previously the main dense area of spat on Pilling Sands lies to the east of the size cockle and is therefore somewhat protected by the fact fishers will likely not fish there.
-The MLS will be strictly enforced by the NWIFCA, and fishers will use rigid riddles to sort undersize cockle on the beach and return it immediately to the sands.
+- 16. The MLS will be strictly enforced by the NWIFCA, and fishers will use rigid riddles to sort undersize cockle on the beach and return it immediately to the sands.
 It is in no one's interests to damage undersize cockle.
-If there is evidence of damage to spat the fishery will be closed.

-16. In general despite being 'jumboed' to the sand surface, cockle re-bury quickly.
+If there is evidence of damage to spat the fishery will be closed. - 17.
+In general despite being 'jumboed' to the sand surface, cockle re-bury quickly.
 It is one of the difficulties in surveying as they can be out of sight again within seconds.
 This ability also provides confidence that the risk of damage is limited.